-I’m always careful when using the word “healthy” because it’s quite ambiguos and could me for me something different than you.
-If you follow a low-fat diet you would tend to consider healthier the food with low fat, while if you focus on low-carb diet ,you would add only low-carb recipes in your portfolio.
+I’m always careful when using the word “healthy” because it’s quite ambiguous and could be for me something different than you.
+If you follow a low-fat diet you would tend to consider healthier the food with low fat, while if you focus on a low-carb diet, you would add only low-carb recipes in your portfolio.

-I don’t follow any particular diet at the moment and I’m not a healthy food blogger (that’s why this is the first recipe labeled “healthy” on this blog).
+I don’t follow any particular diet at the moment and I’m not a healthy food blogger (that’s why this is the first recipe with the “healthy” label on this blog).
 But I’m trying to eat as less sugar as possible and that’s why I focused on Granola recipes without refined sugar.

 Let’s have a closer look on the ingredients of this recipe:

 - Oats.
-Oats are a whole grain and are a great source of thiamine, iron, antioxidants and dietary fiber.
-Oats are naturally gluten-free but they may get contaminated with gluten in the process; so if you’re celiac, make sure you check in the package if it’s certified gluten-free.
+Oats are whole grain and are a great source of thiamine, iron, antioxidants, and dietary fiber.
+They are naturally gluten-free but they may get contaminated with gluten in the process; so if you’re celiac, make sure you check in the package if it’s certified gluten-free.
 You can find more information on oats on this link.

 - Cocoa.
 Cocoa powder is the healthier brother of chocolate and we love it just the same.
-Cocoa help reduce high blood pressure and lower the risk of heart attacks.
+It helps reduce high blood pressure and lower the risk of heart attacks.
 Plus, it’s thought that cocoa may help by regulating the use of energy, reducing appetite and inflammation, so it can help with weight loss.

 - Pecan Nuts.
 Pecan nuts help decrease the bad cholesterol and increase the good one (yay).
 They are full of fibers so they help with digestion and bowel movement.
-Pecans are anti-inflammatory, boost immunitary defenses and are full of vitamins.
+Pecans are anti-inflammatory, boost immunity defenses, and are full of vitamins.

 Healthy Chocolate Pecan Granola